mvujovich/IA22/README.md

 - Add moderation screen with approval/denial for posts
 - Add moderation screen with approval/denial for comments
 - Connect comment view to post tables from non-home views
+- Add ability to save posts from all post table views

 ### Dependencies:
 - Firebase Auth